dof-dss/technical-guidance-template/README.md

 # Technical guidance

-How we build and operate products at the Ministry of Justice.
-This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site.
+How we build and operate products at the Digital Shared Services.
+This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site as well as the Ministry of Justice [technical guidance template](https://ministryofjustice.github.io/technical-guidance/#moj-technical-guidance)

 It's built using [Jekyll][], and hosted using [GitHub Pages][].
 It incorporates HTML, SCSS, JavaScript, and images from [GDS's Tech Docs